umaine-cos420-group3/Sprout/README.md

 cd Sprout
 ```

-then use this command to install required packages
+Then use this command to install required packages

 ```sh
 npm install